SamuelLBau/HE_GUI/README.txt

 [] use the temp ranges to change image (Eric / someone will write this one)

 [X] add profile loading / saving ability
-[X] add dialog for profile saving / loading
+[X] add dialog for profile saving
-[] figure out blocking for the smaller dialogs
+    [X]add dialog for profile loading (Current setup is ok, though user can't see what profile is) [X] figure out blocking for the smaller dialogs

 [X] add menu to top level with additional options
 [X] add tool-tips to buttons with current directoryy